obarthel/amiga-smbfs/README.md

 For file servers which would see `File1` and `file1` as different names you should activate the `CASESENSITIVE` switch to treat those files as being different.

 There is a catch though: the AmigaDOS file naming scheme does not follow this model and you may run into problems when you are trying to use it.
+For example, in case sensitive mode attempting to access a file called `FILENAME` as `filename` or `Filename` will fail; you can access it only under the original name `FILENAME`.

 By default, the **smbfs** program does not treat file and drawer names differently which only differ with respect to the case of letters.